Evolving Concepts in Aerospace and United States Air Force Cardiology

 - Hardy JC, Leonard F. Aortic valve replacement in a United States Air Force pilot: Case report and literature review.
 Aviat Space Environ Med 1997;68:221-4.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Valvular Heart Disease, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Exercise, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Exercise, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Aerospace Medicine, Aortic Valve, Aortic Valve Insufficiency, Aortic Valve Stenosis, Aviation, Blood Pressure, Cardiac Output, Cholesterol, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Dizziness, Drug-Eluting Stents, Dyspnea, Echocardiography, Electrocardiography, Electrophysiology, Evidence-Based Medicine, Exercise Test, Expert Testimony, Follow-Up Studies, Heart Rate, Heart Valve Diseases, Lipoproteins, LDL, Medical Records, Military Personnel, Myocardial Infarction, Oxygen, Physical Fitness, Prevalence, Prognosis, Retrospective Studies, Running, Secondary Prevention, Surgeons, Systolic Murmurs, Tomography, X-Ray Computed, Wolff-Parkinson-White Syndrome, Sports